krackedit/Easytether-Keygen/README.md

 # Extra Info

 I love EasyTether but it has been a hit and miss thing with me over the years so I created a keygen that allows me to test Easytether on new devices.
-Use this to test that EasyTether is compatiable with your phone and if it does make sure you at least pay for it.
+Use this to test that EasyTether is compatiable with your device and if it is make sure you at pay for it.

 *I know that Lite version is meant to be used to test compatibility but for certain devices the Lite version works better then the paid version.